a-huk/lol_esports-predictions/README.md

  - This mainly serves as a repository for me to evaluate the long-term correctness of this approach.
  - Currently, I use a weighted average of a team's previous weeks results; the newer, the more weight a performance is given.
  - Feel free to contact me at huk.adam@protonmail.com
+ - :warning: means that the academy roster was played, while the main roster's stats were used.
 <br>